MadKudu/developers/source/index.html.md

 --------- | -----
 id | **string (required)**
-domain | **string (required)** show_scores | **string (optional)**
+domain | **string (required)** type | **string (required)** show_scores | **string (optional)**

-## On-the-Fly Predictions
+## Obtain On-the-Fly Predictions
 The common use case here is when creating a new Topical Scorer model, you may sometimes need to be able to get results on the fly while creating the model.
 For this, you do not have to send us the model ID.
-You simply have to include the model configuration and domain.
-Again, you can choose to add "show_scores: true" in request body in order to see both confidence and score.
+You simply have to include the model configuration, domain and type.
+Again, you can choose to see both confidence and score by adding "show_scores: true" in the request body.

 ### HTTP Request